pdwaggoner/pdwaggoner.github.io/Code.md

 ### Software (On CRAN and/or GitHub)

-* `easystats`: An ecosystem of packages making statistics in R easy (contributor).
+* `easystats`: An ecosystem of packages making statistics in R easy (contributor)

-* `plotmm`: Tidy Tools for Visualizing Mixture Models. with Fong Chan and Lu Zhang.
-On CRAN & GitHub
+* `plotmm`: Tidy Tools for Visualizing Mixture Models. with Fong Chan and Lu Zhang

-* `amerika`: American politics-inspired color palette generator.
-On CRAN & GitHub
+* `amerika`: American politics-inspired color palette generator
 * Comparing Unsupervised Machine Learning Clustering Techniques. with Marc Lavielle (Two Shiny Apps; and a paper)

-* `plotGMM`: Tools for visualizing Gaussian mixture models in R. with Fong Chun Chan.
-On CRAN; No longer actively developed in favor of new "plotmm" package
+* `plotGMM`: Tools for visualizing Gaussian mixture models in R. with Fong Chun Chan; *No longer actively developed in favor of new "plotmm" package*

-* `rIP`: Validating IP addresses to detect fraud in online surveys. with Ryan Kennedy and Scott Clifford.
-On CRAN & GitHub
+* `rIP`: Validating IP addresses to detect fraud in online surveys. with Ryan Kennedy and Scott Clifford

-* `hhi`: Calculating & visualizing Herfindahl-Hirschman Index scores.
-On CRAN & GitHub
+* `hhi`: Calculating & visualizing Herfindahl-Hirschman Index scores

-* `purging`: Purging mediation effects from independent variables.
-On CRAN & GitHub
+* `purging`: Purging mediation effects from independent variables

-* `mlbstats`: Major league baseball player metrics calculator.
-On CRAN & GitHub
+* `mlbstats`: Major league baseball player metrics calculator

 ### Miscellaneous Code

 * Building Neural Networks in R with External Machine Learning Engines: Code and data from my talk at Government Advances in Statistical Programming (GASP)
 * Introduction to Computation in R: Files and Scripts from my Intro to R course at William & Mary
 * Learning LaTeX: Files walking users through the basics of LaTeX; Based on my seminar at Houston